 There are 30 health advantages of regular rebounding, including the following:

-- It increases the capacity for respiration.
+- It increases respiration.

 - It circulates more oxygen to the tissues.

-- It establishes a better equilibrium between the oxygen required by the tissues and the oxygen made available.
+- It establishes a better equilibrium

-- It tends to reduce the height to which the arterial pressures rise during exertion.
+- It regulates arterial pressures during exertion.

 - It holds off the incidence of cardiovascular disease.